swanhtet01/InsightFactory/README.md

 ```

 Flags such as `--folder` allow you to override Drive folders at runtime, while `--run-once` on `watch` performs a single sync + pipeline loop for staging smoke tests.
 All commands respect the configured `REPORTS_DIR`, so artifacts stay aligned with the API and dashboards.

+For automated checks you can run `python cli.py stack --duration 0` to boot the Drive watcher, API, and dashboard momentarily and verify the orchestrated stack starts without manual intervention.

 ## REST API
 - Launch the FastAPI service with `uvicorn api:app --reload` to expose read-only ERP-friendly endpoints.